Cavo Tagoo – Cosmopolitan hotel on the north edge of Mykonos Town with a full-service spa, indulgent dining, and stylish rooms, suites, and villas.

 Cavo Tagoo – Food and Drink

-- Restaurant: Tagoo Restaurant offers upscale Greek and international fare with locally sourced ingredients, an impressive wine list, and exceptional sunset views.
-The restaurant is open from 1 pm to 1 am.
+- Restaurant: Zuma Restaurant offers world-renowned contemporary Japanese cuisine, alfresco dining, and exceptional sunset views.
+The restaurant is open from 1 pm to midnight.
 Reservations are recommended for dinner, especially for sunset view tables.

 - Lounge/Bar: The Pool Bar is open from late morning until 1 am offering handcrafted cocktails, light bites, and shisha.